Units in discharge measurement calculator:

 be greater than 0.05 m (1.97 inch) for the equation to be reliable.

 L=Straight length upstream of drop-off [L].
 Must be at least 20h

 T=Channel top width [L].
 Must be greater than 0.3 m (11.8 inch) for the

 equation to be reliable.

-Messages indicating input values are out of the acceptable ranges:
+Messages indicating input values to the discharge measurement calculation are out of the acceptable ranges:

 "h must be >0",